-To ensure that new development enhances and improves the quality and appearance of the existing urban area.
+To ensure that new development enhances and improves the natural environment, which includes biodiversity, geodiversity and landscape.
+This will have secondary benefits of improving the quality and appearance of the existing urban area.
 In particular:

 - a) Important open spaces such as Riversley Park, Miners Welfare Park, Whittleford Park and Community and Local parks are protected and enhanced.
-Landscape character, historic, geological and natural features such as Arbury Historic Park and Garden, Stockingford Railway Cutting and Ensor's Pool are protected and enhanced. - b) Derelict, contaminated and untidy sites are brought back into beneficial use. - c) Minimise the negative impact of development and make improvements where possible to air quality in Air Quality Management Areas. - d) Maximise opportunities to use the River Anker, Wem Brook, the Coventry Canal and Ashby Canal as attractive focal points for open space and new development where there is no negative impact on the green network or the water quality. - e) Infill development positively responds to local character and does not result in town cramming. - f) High quality and sustainable design and construction in line with design standards.
+Landscape character, historic, geological and natural features such as Arbury Historic Park and Garden, Stockingford Railway Cutting and Ensor's Pool are protected and enhanced. - b) Derelict, contaminated and untidy sites are brought back into beneficial use. - c) Minimise the negative impact of development and make improvements where possible to air quality in Air Quality Management Areas and at locations where concentrations are close to Air Quality Objectives.

+- d) Maximise opportunities to use the River Anker, Wem Brook, the Coventry Canal and Ashby Canal as attractive focal points for open space and new development where there is no negative impact on the green network or the water quality. - e) Infill development positively responds to local character and does not result in town cramming. - f) High quality and sustainable design and construction in line with design standards.